giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 - **No arbitrary averaging:** section properties are not collapsed into equivalent prismatic blocks.
 - **Controlled sampling:** the sampling locations are prescribed by the Gauss–Lobatto rule.
 - **Exact end conditions:** Lobatto stations include the endpoints, so support and tip conditions coincide with the real member ends.
-- **Field fidelity:** increasing the number of stations refines the **quadrature of the same continuous field**, rather than changing a user-defined stepped prismatic segments.
+- **Field fidelity:** increasing the number of stations refines the **quadrature of the same continuous field**, rather than changing user-defined stepped prismatic segments.